Counterfactual Maps: What They Are and How to Find Them: Related Work

-While the aforementioned methods are typically computationally efficient, they often provide explanations with unnecessarily high recourse costs, which can undermine trustworthiness.
-To address this limitation, several works propose \emph{optimal} counterfactual generation for tree ensembles using mathematical programming or SAT/SMT formulations~\citep{cui2015,ijcai2020p395,karimi2020modelagnostic,parmentier2021optimal}.
-OCEAN~\citep{parmentier2021optimal} represents the current state of the art in this category, leveraging tight linear relaxations and flow-based encodings to compute optimal counterfactuals within seconds for moderately sized forests.
-Beyond mathematical programming, \citet{blanchart2021exact} builds a query-specific search tree that enumerates candidate regions nearby the query by intersecting split conditions (i.e., combinations of leaves) and applies branch-and-bound to prune them.
-Despite their guarantees, these exact methods require solving a new optimization problem for each query, limiting their applicability in interactive settings.
+These methods are often computationally efficient, but their lack of guarantees is not merely a technical issue.
+In recourse settings, heuristic counterfactuals may overstate the effort required, miss feasible alternatives, or yield uneven explanation quality across individuals, thereby introducing or amplifying unfairness.
+This motivates exact methods that provide globally optimal and comparable recourse costs.
+Several works pursue this goal for tree ensembles using mathematical programming or SAT/SMT formulations~\citep{cui2015,ijcai2020p395,karimi2020modelagnostic,parmentier2021optimal}.
+OCEAN~\citep{parmentier2021optimal} is the current state of the art in this category, relying on tight linear relaxations and flow-based encodings to compute optimal counterfactuals within seconds for moderately sized forests.
+Beyond mathematical programming, \citet{blanchart2021exact} builds a query-specific search tree over candidate regions obtained by intersecting split conditions, and prunes it by branch-and-bound.
+Despite their guarantees, these exact methods solve a new optimization problem for each query, limiting their use in interactive settings.

-Finally, a smaller body of work investigates amortized counterfactual inference, where an upfront preprocessing phase enables fast counterfactual generation at query time.
+Finally, a smaller body of work studies amortized counterfactual inference, where upfront preprocessing enables fast query-time generation.
 These approaches either rely on differentiable models to exploit gradient information~\citep{mahajan2019preserving,van2021conditional,yang2021model,guo2021counternet}, or are model-agnostic and thus cannot exploit the internal structure of a given tree ensemble.
 The latter category includes GAN-based methods~\citep{nemirovsky2022countergan} as well as formulations based on Markov decision processes~\citep{verma2022amortized} or reinforcement learning~\citep{samoilescu2021model}.
 In a different vein, using only black-box access, \citet{becker2021step} constructs a hierarchical partition of the input space by iteratively sampling within regions (starting from the full space), subdividing regions with inconsistent predictions, and then leveraging this hierarchy to accelerate counterfactual search at query time.
 Finally, \citet{rawal2020beyond} precomputes a covering set of counterfactual examples that provides broad query coverage, but may be suboptimal for a given instance.

 To the best of our knowledge, our method is the first to provide optimal counterfactual explanations for tree ensembles with amortized inference, by leveraging a counterfactual map representation that supports interactive use.